Where to Get a Puppy

 Adopting a dog who needs a home is one of the best things you'll ever do.
 Animal shelters and rescue groups often have scores of great dogs, both mixes and purebreds, just waiting for homes.
 There are also breed specific rescue groups for every breed of dog, including "designer" or "hybrids" like Labradoodles and Puggles.
 The Shelter Pet Project can help you find a great dog or puppy in your area!
 Read more about adopting a puppy through a shelter or breed rescue group »

 Responsible breeders provide a loving and healthy environment for their canine companions, one that they will be proud to show you.
 You should never buy a puppy without seeing where the dog and its parents were raised and housed with your own eyes, no matter what papers the breeder has.
 Be aware: AKC and other types of registration papers only tell you who a puppy's parents were, not how his parents were treated.
 Read more on how to find a responsible dog breeder »

-Despite what they may tell you, pet stores do sell puppy mill puppies.
+Despite what they may tell you, most pet stores do sell puppy mill puppies.
 Unless the store is sourcing animals from local animal shelters, helping place homeless pups, you have to be very careful about pet stores' link to puppy mills.
 Read more about the false claims commonly made by pet stores at the Pet Store Doublespeak page »

 Many puppy millers pose as small family breeders online and in newspaper and magazine ads.
 The HSUS has often helped local authorities in the rescue of puppy mill dogs.
 In almost all cases, the puppy mills sold puppies via the Internet using legitimate-looking ads or websites that made it look like the dogs came from somewhere happy and beautiful, claims that couldn't have been farther from the truth.